titipata/detecting-scientific-claim/annotation_tool/README.md

 ### Annotation Tool Web Service

+All parameters are located in `params.yaml` include the following

-First, list PMIDs that you want to tag in `data/pmids.txt` and label that you want to annotate `data/labels.txt`.
+- `pmids_path` is a path to list of PMIDs that you want to tag, default as `data/pmids.txt`
+- `labels` is a path to list of labels that you want to annotate, default as `data/labels.txt`
+- `output_path` is a path to output file, default as `data/labels.json`

 The instructions for annotators can be edited in `flask_templates/index.html`.

-After edit 3 files, you can run `flask` to start the annotation tool.
+After editing YAML file, you can run `flask` to start the annotation tool.

 ```bash
 export FLASK_APP=main.py